citp/privacy-policy-historical/p/pa/par/partyone.in.md

-> *The following text is extracted and transformed from the partyone.in privacy policy that was archived on 2014-06-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140616224526id_/http%3A//www.partyone.in/privacypolicy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the partyone.in privacy policy that was archived on 2014-12-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141201154354id_/http%3A//www.partyone.in/privacypolicy.php) for the most accurate reproduction.*

-# Plan My Party
+# Privacy Police Of Partyone.in By Partyone Team

 ## Privacy Policy